cacophony-wj/LeS/README.md

 **Clean Skyrim**

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
 You should also clean up the Skyrim Special Edition folder in Documents/My Games/.
-You can also use Skyrim Shredder by trawz that will clean your installation.
+If you have download throttles or caps, or just don't want to wait, you can also use <a href="https://www.nexusmods.com/skyrimspecialedition/mods/30133">Skyrim Shredder</a> by trawz to clean your installation.

 **Start Skyrim**

-After you have done everything above and got a clean SSE installation ready, start the Launcher and open the Options menu.
+After you have done everything above and have a clean SSE installation ready, start the Launcher and open the Options menu.

     Click on Ultra
     Set the Aspect Ratio and Resolution to your monitor's native values